ESV-Sweetplum/AFFINE/README.md

 All files necessary are contained within the `src` directory.
 When you're finished editing, run `src/compiler.js` to compile all files into `plugin.lua`.
 Note: compilation is only possible with [Node.js](https://nodejs.org/en/download) installed.

+## TO DO (before v1.1):

+- Add tooltips to each item
+- Add setting to Increment that shows only one line at a time
+- Migrate Boundary (Static), Boundary (Dynamic), Incremental and Spectrum to use parameter tables

 ## Special thanks to:

 - [amoguSV](https://github.com/kloi34/AmoguSV): The internal logic for displacements, increments, and teleportation was taken from this plugin.
 Highly recommended to use this plugin alongside AFFINE.